Highways construction touches record 37 km per day: Nitin Gadkari

 -

-Sanctioned amount has increased by 126 per cent in financial year 2020-21, over the financial year 2019-20 despite COVID-19-related impact, the minister said adding that the sanctioned length in kilometres has also increased 9 per cent in FY21 over FY20.
+Sanctioned amount has increased by 126 per cent in FY21, over the financial year 2019-20 despite Covid-19-related impact, the minister said adding that the sanctioned length in kilometres has also increased 9 per cent in FY21 over FY20.

 Average annual project award (annual average award length) during the financial year 2015 to the financial year 2021 increased 85 per cent, compared to FY10 to FY14, as per the Ministry.